click2install/xumacoin/README.md

 bash remove-xuma.sh
 rm -f remove-xuma.sh
 ```

+If you are upgrading an existing node that was installed using the install script above, **you can use a combination of the removal script and install script to upgrade your existing node**.
+You will just need to copy your privkey from your local wallet and paste it into the install script when asked.
+This will ensure your existing nodes collateral is associated with the upgraded node.

+**NOTE:** The remove script needs to be run as the root user.
+You can `su - root` once you login to change to the root user before running the script.

 #### IMPORTANT NOTE:
 The removal script will permanently delete files.
 If you have coins in your VPS wallet, i.e., you are not running a local PC wallet that stores your coins, then you should backup the wallet.dat file on the VPS to your local PC before running the `remove-xuma` script.